THG's Moulding gives up 'golden share' after stock tumbles - Up News Info

 Article content

-LONDON — THG, a rapidly growing British online retailer and tech group that is backed by SoftBank, said on Monday it would give up its founder’s “golden share” and seek a premium listing after its shares plummeted last week.
+LONDON — THG, a British online retailer and tech group backed by SoftBank, said on Monday it would give up its founder’s “golden share” and seek a premium listing after its shares plummeted last week.

-THG was rocked by a 35% share price collapse following an underwhelming investor presentation, forcing it to address corporate governance concerns more broadly.
+THG was rocked by a 35% share price collapse after an underwhelming investor presentation, forcing it to address corporate governance concerns more broadly.

-Having delivered a bumper initial public offering last September, it has set out plans to spin off and list different parts of the business, prompting some investors to question the overall strategy, and its value.
+Having delivered a bumper initial public offering last September, it has set out plans to spin off and list different parts of the business, prompting some investors to question the overall strategy and value.

 Advertisement